Daniel

 The faculty at Duke are incredibly approachable and accessible.
 One of the things that the faculty at Duke do particularly well is allowing residents to have a great deal of autonomy in patient workup and management, while continuing to teach and remaining present and available for guidance when it is needed.

-My co-residents and I have a great deal of trust in one another.
-Without exception, I trust all of my co-residents as providers, and I trust that they would be available to provide help or support if needed from a personal or clinical standpoint.
+My co-fellows and I have a great deal of trust in one another.
+Without exception, I trust all of my co-fellows as providers, and I trust that they would be available to provide help or support if needed from a personal or clinical standpoint.
 Medicine is a team game, and I think Duke does a fantastic job of identifying smart, kind, and compassionate residents who don't take themselves too seriously, but take the role of being a doctor and a colleague very seriously.

 About Duke University and Durham